Windeck

 Windeck is a municipality in the Rhein-Sieg district, in North Rhine-Westphalia, Germany.
-It is situated on the river Sieg, approx. 35 km east of Bonn and 35 km west of Siegen.
+It is situated on the river Sieg, approx. 35km east of Bonn and 35km west of Siegen.
 The name Windeck comes from the Windeck castle ruins and the nearby village of Windeck.

-The community of Windeck was formed in 1969 through the merger of the communities of Dattenfeld, Herchen and Rosdorf.
+The community of Windeck was formed in 1969 through the merger of the communities of Dattenfeld, Herchen and Rosbach.
 Today Windeck consists of 58 villages and some hamlets and homesteads.
-The most important are:
+The most populated are:

-Population figures as of March 31, 2019

 Other villages are Oppertzau, Dreisel, Werfen, Stromberg and Au an der Sieg.

 In Windeck, the Leina company produces first aid kits and warning triangles.

+Transport

+In Au (Sieg), Dattenfeld, Geilhausen, Herchen, Roßbach and Schladern trans stops and stations are located.